Intro to Responsibility Charting (and what RACI can do for you)

 RACI stands for Responsible, Accountable, Consulted and Informed.
 The letters indicate the level of involvement in any given task:

-• Accountable (A): This person sets goals and expectation, creates the plan, makes final decisions, and is responsible for the outcome
+• Accountable (A): This person sets goals and expectation, creates the plan, makes final decisions, and is responsible for the outcome.
+Every activity should no more and no less than one accountable party

 • Consulted (C): Major decisions shouldn't be finalized before considering this person's input